LSLeClercq/PAReTT/README.md

 or a list species, and (3) Time trees of the divergence times, either for all available species within a specified taxon or between individual species supplied as a list.
 When working with a list of species, the best place to start is by using the first menu option to check the data availability of species in the list and removing any species for which data is not available.
-When retrieving data for longer lists (>5-10) server issues may result in missing values which can be checked and replaced using the data validation menu option after the run.

 **Dependencies:**
 - Python >= 3.6